SiO-2/sio-2.github.io/_pages/about.md

 My research interests lie at the intersection of Large Language Model (LLM) Security and Machine Learning Systems (MLsys).
 I am particularly interested in identifying and mitigating privacy risks in modern inference systems, with a specific focus on KV-Cache privacy, side-channel analysis, and endogenous security mechanisms.

+Please feel free to reach out via email at luozhifan[AT]zju.edu.cn if you are interested in my research.